Uranium Dioxide SDS

 Ingestion:

-• Immediately rinse the mouth, being careful that the patient does not swallow the water used for this purpose.
+• Immediately rinse the mouth, being careful that the patient does not ingest the water used for this purpose.

 • Uranium is not easily absorbed from the digestive system but is a more dangerous hazard when inhaled.
-Therefore, it may be better to remove stomach contents by pump than by vomiting.
+Therefore, it may be better to remove stomach contents by pumping than by vomiting.

 • Seek medical advice and assistance immediately.
 If medical advice or assistance is not immediately available, vomiting may be induced; care should be taken to avoid aspiration of vomitus.